kekyo/FlyFlint/README.md

 public static class Program
 {
-    // You can write models with
+    // You can write record type with
     // any class/struct/field/property combination...
     private sealed class Target
     {